gelleicsaba/snowfall/README.md

 # **Snowfall**

 ## 01. What's this
-This a funny vanilla js framework, very easy and simple, and very beta version.
+This is a funny vanilla js framework, very easy and simple, and very beta version.
 Why the name is snowfall?
 There was a snow falling when i started this in april.
 Inspiring things: yaml, python, VueJs